kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

     - He was the man involved in [poisoning me by overdose](../../timeline/2023/january.md#serious-poisoning-at-chamber-music-class) with the doctor who had a class scheduled before ours, but only came twice.
     - He was the man who brought the music sheets from Gloria and [handed me his phone](../../timeline/2023/march.md#the-trumpet-teacher-hands-me-his-phone).
     - The man who [was angry at me](../../timeline/2023/april.md#back-in-chamber-music-class) after I followed the `@jctot19` account.
-    - The man who switched with [the other large man](#a-man-called-bruno-with-at-least-one-son-called-bruno) right at the end of the [May 2023 concert](../../timeline/2023/may.md#chamber-music-concert).
+    - The man who switched with [the other large man](#4-a-man-called-bruno-with-at-least-one-son-called-bruno) right at the end of the [May 2023 concert](../../timeline/2023/may.md#chamber-music-concert).
     - The man who led my *funeral* on [12th June 2023](../../timeline/2023/june.md#monday-12th-june-2023).
+    - He was in the bar with [Brian and Ugly in Amsterdam in 2001](../../timeline/2001-to-2010/2001.md#amsterdam) and driving the next day.

 - I don't have a picture of this man but would recognize him immediately.
 - Tall, muscular, always dressed in black.
-- He may be the same man as the one I'm calling [the younger brother](#the-younger-brother-of-the-first-man) but I don't think so actually.
+- He may be the same man as the one I'm calling [the younger brother](#1-mark-from-english-class-in-2013) but I don't think so actually.
 This man was better looking.

-#### The brother of the Mercadona check out woman
+#### 2. The brother of the Mercadona check out woman

 - This man was distinctive and different from the two I've just mentioned apart from in height and skin tone.
-- He looked exactly like his sister at the checkout in Mercadona, and not like Mark or the brother.
+- He looked exactly like his sister who works at the checkout in Mercadona, and not like Mark or the first man.
 - He may have been scared of Gloria, he certainly looked scared of her one evening when she came into the classroom unable to control her laughter.
 - Someone will be able to confirm.

-#### A dashing, Heathcliff-sort, good-looking younger man with lots of black hair
+#### 3. A dashing, Heathcliff-sort, good-looking younger man with lots of black hair

-- Something purple about him.
-- Wearing black with some purple..
+- This was the first man who did the initial trick with Ana.
+- He was also the one who tried to ask me out and failed.
+- I don't think he was very bright.
+- Tall probably in his mid-to-late forties.
+- It may be he only turned up to the conservatory those two times... it's unclear.
+- Does he usually play the "good looking" one?
-- The handsome man in amongst the three other brutes; a pic I saw repeatedly on X but never screenshot for some strange reason.
+- I believe I saw him on profile pics as the handsome man preening himself in amongst the three other brutes who appeared to be his brothers; a pic I saw repeatedly on X but never screenshot for some strange reason.
-- Could be the Marc character, but again there was something different about him; perhaps the longer and more fuller head of hair.
+- Similar to the Mark character in size and shape, but again there was something different about him; perhaps the longer and more fuller head of hair.

-#### An older man maybe

-- With a burgundy shirt open at the top.
-- I wonder if I've mixed this memory up with someone else.
+- The fact that I mistook them all for one man means anytime I say "similar" should probably be disregarded.

-### A man called Bruno, with at least one son called Bruno
+#### 4. A man called Bruno, with at least one son called Bruno

-- A similarly tall but even larger, lumbering man was a key component of the switcheroo trumpet-teacher team.
+- A similarly tall but even larger, older, lumbering man with bad skin was a key component of the switcheroo trumpet-teacher team.
 - He was one of the main men starring in the [chamber music concert](../../timeline/2023/may.md#chamber-music-concert) with Carmen Cano in attendance (masquerading or not) as Pablo's mum.
 - He had a soft pleasant voice and he was the man who left messages on my phone.
 - He was the man I spoke to who [mentioned a *double session* in a perverted way](../../timeline/2023/may.md#teb-with-robin) the night before I saw evidence of anal rape.